 Plains All American Pipeline and Plains GP Holdings Announce Distributions

-HOUSTON, Oct.
+/EIN News/ -- HOUSTON, Oct.
 10, 2022 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
-PAA and Plains GP Holdings PAGP today announced their quarterly distributions with respect to the third quarter of 2022.
+(Nasdaq: PAA) and Plains GP Holdings (Nasdaq: PAGP) today announced their quarterly distributions with respect to the third quarter of 2022.

 PAA announced a quarterly cash distribution of $0.2175 per common unit ($0.87 per unit on an annualized basis), which is unchanged from the distribution paid in August 2022.
 PAGP announced a corresponding quarterly cash distribution of $0.2175 per Class A share ($0.87 per Class A share on an annualized basis), which is unchanged from the distribution paid in August 2022.
 With respect to PAA’s Series A Preferred Units, PAA announced a quarterly cash distribution of $0.525 per Series A Preferred Unit, or $2.10 on an annualized basis.
 Each of these distributions will be payable on November 14, 2022 to holders of record of each security at the close of business on October 31, 2022.